AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/understanding-the-seo-dashboard-seo-recommendations.md

 >[!TIP]
 >
->You can click on&nbsp;Top Page Optimization Issues&nbsp;to see a full list.&nbsp;
+>You can click on Top Page Optimization Issues to see a full list.

 ![](assets/image2014-9-17-21-3a40-3a52.png)